 Since 2001 I’ve built and sold thousands of the J-Pole antennas.
-I’ve also had lots of questions about installation, operation and performance.
+I’ve also answered hundreds of questions about installation, operation and performance.
 Since there is no such thing as a bad question, I’m listing the most frequently asked questions here.

 What are the all copper J-Pole antennas constructed with?